StuWatson/propawhat/README.md

 It is possible for each of us to convey a direct message to the inhabitants of this enslaved country.

-This tool allows you to send text messages from your phones directly to randomly selected Russians, using a database provided by [squad303](https://twitter.com/squad3o3).
+This tool allows you to automatically send messages from your PC via WhatsappWeb directly to randomly selected Russians, using an API provided by [squad303](https://twitter.com/squad3o3).

 Let them know the truth.
 Let them know the power of the free world!